What is Inverted Yield Curve?

 - Low market confidence

-The bond yield in the US saw a major decline since July 2019 which further worsened with the outbreak of COVID-19 resulting in weak investor sentiments.
-As such, we saw an inversion of the yield curve during March 2020 (as can be seen in the below graph) as people expected to sever impacts of the ongoing pandemic in the near term.
-In a declining interest rate scenario, investors started to resort to long-term Treasury bonds and hence the yield curve inverted.
-In the below graph, we can see that the blue yield is from March 2019 and is a normal yield curve, while the orange one is from March 2020 and represents an inverted yield curve.
+The bond yield in the US saw a major decline since July 2019, which further worsened with the outbreak of COVID-19, resulting in weak investor sentiments.
+As such, we saw an inversion of the yield curve during March 2020 (as seen in the below graph) as people expected severe impacts of the ongoing pandemic in the near term.
+In a declining interest rate scenario, investors started to resort to long-term Treasury bonds; hence the yield curve inverted.
+The below graph shows that the blue yield is from March 2019 and is a normal yield curve, while the orange one is from March 2020 and represents an inverted yield curve.
 However, the good news is that the scenario has improved since then.

 |Date||1 Mo||2 Mo||3 Mo||6 Mo||1 Yr||2 Yr|